Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Reality is the leading cause of stress among those in touch with it.
+> Far and away the best prize that life has to offer is the chance to work hard at work worth doing.

 <!-- QUOTE_END -->